 The impediment to action advances action.
 What stands in the way becomes the way.” – Marcus Aurelius

-We often view philosophy as this dry, complex, and abstract pursuit that is reserved only for the most intelligent among us.
+We often think of philosophy as this dry, complex, and abstract pursuit that is reserved only for the most intelligent among us.
 It seems quite useless in our day to day lives.

 There’s an exception, of course.
 Stoicism is remarkably clear and practical.
 And, truth be told, once you understand its main principles you begin to see them in a lot of other aspects of life, from religion to cognitive behavioral therapy.

 One of Stoicism’s main ideas is to let go of what you can’t control.
 In other words, if you are upset by something you can’t control, then you’re suffering needlessly.